lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 How to Launch
 -------------

-To launch Power Management from the menu :menuselection:`Preferences --> LXQt settings --> Power Management`.
+To launch Power Management from the menu :menuselection:`LXQt settings --> Power Management`.
 The Power Management icon looks like a yellow circle with a black lightning bolt.
 You can also run

 .. code::